Atmosphere-NX/Atmosphere/.github/ISSUE_TEMPLATE/bug_report.md

 ### Environment?

-- What bootloader (fusee, hekate, etc) was Atmosphère launched by:
+- What bootloader (fusèe, hekate, etc) was Atmosphère launched by:
 - Official release or unofficial build:
   - [ Offical Release Version x.x.x (or) Unofficial Build ]
   - [ If using an unofficial build, include details on where/how you acquired the build.
 Self-compilation vs ex: Kosmos included version of Atmosphère ]